Sculpture in the Indian subcontinent: Gupta art

-Early Medieval (600-1192-1206) onwards
+Medieval and Early Modern

 Pala and Sena empires

 The Pala Empire ruled a large area in north and east India between the 8th and 12th centuries CE, mostly later inherited by the Sena Empire.
 During this time, the style of sculpture changed from "Post-Gupta" to a distinctive style that was widely influential in other areas and later centuries.
 Deity figures became more rigid in posture, very often standing with straight legs close together, and figures were often heavily loaded with jewellery; they very often have multiple arms, a convention allowing them to hold many attributes and display mudras.
 The typical form for temple images is a slab with a main figure, rather over half life-size, in very high relief, surrounded by smaller attendant figures, who might have freer tribhanga poses.
 Critics have found the style tending towards over-elaboration.
 The quality of the carving is generally very high, with crisp, precise detail.
 In east India, facial features tend to become sharp.

 Though the Pala monarchs are recorded as patronizing religious establishments in a general sense, their patronage of any specific work of art cannot be documented by the surviving evidence, which is mostly inscriptions.
 However, there are much larger numbers of images that are dated, as compared to other Indian regions and periods, helping greatly the reconstruction of stylistic development.

 Much larger numbers of smaller bronze groups of similar composition have survived than from previous periods.
 Probably the numbers produced were increasing.
 These were mostly made for domestic shrines of the well-off, and from monasteries.
 Gradually, Hindu figures come to outnumber Buddhist ones, reflecting the terminal decline of Indian Buddhism, even in east India, its last stronghold.